Pfizer recently announced their vaccine is 90% effective, so I thought I explain how the Covid-19 vaccine works.

 At this point there was no report about mild, moderate or severe cases among the placebo group and the test cases.
 In addition, we do not know whether cases without or very mild symptoms can transmit the virus when vaccinated.
 More questions are about how the vaccine works in elderly patients.
 We also do not know whether the vaccine works well in African Americans.
 Pfizer and BioNTech reported in the press release that 42% of participants had “racially and ethnically diverse backgrounds”.
 Another unknown is how long the vaccine will be effective.
 Some additional information will come from an analysis of the immune response that is part of the clinical trial.

 The clinical trial of the new Pfizer/BioNTech anti-Covid19 vaccine is going very well.
 There is a 90% effectiveness of the vaccine, and Moderna reported even 94.5%.
 In the meantime the FDA has reviewed both the Pfizer and the Moderna vaccines.
-It released both vaccines early for general distribution under an emergency basis.
+It released both vaccines early for general distribution on an emergency basis.
 Genetic engineering defines this mRNA vaccine, which causes an immune response.
 This is a new approach for anti-viral vaccinations.
 We do not know how long the protective effect of the vaccine will last.
 But, generally speaking RNA vaccines are much safer than other vaccines.
 The biotech industry can manufacture RNA vaccines much faster than other vaccines including the flu vaccine.
 Once the vaccine is available and doctors can vaccinate a lot of people, this will finally be a game changer for the pandemic.
 Our lives should return to more normal.